List of Red Dwarf characters: Ace Rimmer

-Arnold "Ace" Rimmer is an alter-ego of Arnold Rimmer, also played by Chris Barrie.
-Ace first appears in the episode Dimension Jump (S4,E5) and is the antithesis of Rimmer.
+Arnold "Ace" Rimmer is an alter ego of Arnold Rimmer, also played by Chris Barrie.
+Ace first appears in the episode "Dimension Jump" (S4, E5) and is the antithesis of Rimmer.
 He is modest despite being a popular, knowledgeable, charming, daredevil hero.
 He comes from a seemingly perfect universe, in which Rimmer and Lister lived happy, successful lives and were good friends.

 Ace's childhood paralleled Rimmer's up until the age of seven, when one of them was kept down a year at school while the other was not.
-The one kept down became Ace, who claimed that the shame of being a clear foot taller than his classmates inspired him to buckle down, fight back, and work hard, while Arnold spent the rest of his life making excuses for his many failures.
+The one kept down became Ace, who claimed that the shame of being a clear foot taller than his classmates inspired him to buckle down, fight back and work hard, while Arnold spent the rest of his life making excuses for his many failures.

 Ace travels from planet to planet wearing a gold, fur-lined flight suit and saving people's lives.
 He was originally a test pilot for the Space Corps in his own universe, which also features an alter ego of Lister (nicknamed 'Spanners' by Ace) who is a flight engineer married to Kochanski and has twin sons, Jim and Bexley (the exact family to which the regular Lister always aspired).
-Ace's other friends included the Space Corps chaplain (played by The Cat actor Danny John-Jules), a receptionist named Mellie (played by Holly actress Hattie Hayridge), and Admiral Sir James Tranter, a superior officer whom Ace nicknames 'Bongo' (played by Kryten actor Robert Llewellyn).
+Ace's other friends included the Space Corps chaplain (played by the Cat actor Danny John-Jules), a receptionist named Mellie (played by Holly actress Hattie Hayridge), and Admiral Sir James Tranter, a superior officer whom Ace nicknames 'Bongo' (played by Kryten actor Robert Llewellyn).
 Despite being a happily married heterosexual, Bongo has a crush on Ace, who takes it in stride despite not reciprocating his feelings.
-Unlike Rimmer who desperately wanted to be an officer but turned a vending machine attendant - Ace is a commander, but is always modest about the attention he receives.
+Unlike Rimmer who desperately wanted to be an officer but turned out to be a vending machine attendant—Ace is a commander, but is always modest about the attention he receives.
 He spends time with Spanners, the engineering crew, and the enlisted men/ratings.
 He even refused to attend a lavish party his fellow officers threw for him, instead planning to go to a smaller one with Spanners and the enlisted.